xgiralt64/ProxVNC/README.md

     client.disconnect() # Don't forget to disconnect when you're done
 ```

-#### Connecting direcly with shell ticket:
+#### Connecting direcly with a shell ticket:

-You can also connect to the VNC terminal direcly **POSTing to the termproxy Proxmox endpoint**
+You can also connect to the VNC terminal directly by **POSTing to the Proxmox termproxy endpoint**

-In this example PROXMOXER will be used to call Proxmox API endpoints but you can use the requests or another package.
+In this example, PROXMOXER is used to call Proxmox API endpoints, but you can use requests or another package.

 ```python
     proxmox = ProxmoxAPI(host="<proxmox_host:port>", # ex: 10.0.0.1:8006